Mormon Battalion: Battle of the Bulls

 The only "battle" they fought was near the San Pedro River in present-day Arizona against a sizable number of wild cattle.
 The Battalion reached this area in December 1846, and their presence aroused curiosity among these animals.
 After the bulls of these herds caused destruction to some of the mules and wagons and resulted in two men being wounded, the men loaded their guns and attacked the charging bulls, killing 10–15 of the wild cattle, causing the event to be termed the "Battle of the Bulls".

 Capture of Tucson

 Approaching Tucson, in present-day Arizona, the Battalion nearly had a battle with a small detachment of provisional Mexican soldiers on December 16, 1846.
 The Mexicans retreated as the US battalion approached.
-Interestingly, Cooke never seems to have considered the encounter as capturing the town.
+Cooke never seems to have considered the encounter as capturing the town.
 He never made that claim.
 The local O'odham and other Piman tribes along the march route were helpful and charitable to the American soldiers.
 Mormon soldiers learned irrigation methods from these native inhabitants and employed the techniques later as pioneers in Utah and other areas.